LIONant-depot/xtextfile/README.md

 * **Very Readable Text Format** - Also supports Binary
 * **Accurate Floating-Point Handling** - Hexadecimal float encoding to avoid any precision loss.
 * **Simple Error Handling** - Light weight string and error code in one
-* **Supports Custom Types** - User-defined structures by composing from fields — no repetitive code.
+* **Supports Custom Types** - User-defined structures by composing from fields â€” no repetitive code.
 * **Flexible Structure** - Supports fixed columns, dynamic counts, and per-line type flexibility.
 * **Strict Typing** - Data is always well-typed, so no ambiguity
 * **Binary Serialization with No Code Changes** - Easily switch between text and binary modes.